xmartlabs/xmartlabs.github.io/_posts/2020-08-08-sign-in-with-apple-with-swiftui.md

 ## Communication between your backend and Apple

-Apple provides a REST API to communicate between your app servers and Apple’s authentication servers.
+Apple provides a REST API to communicate between your app server and Apple’s authentication servers.
 You can use it to validate the tokens used to verify a user’s identity.
 You can read more about it in the following [documentation](https://developer.apple.com/documentation/sign_in_with_apple/sign_in_with_apple_rest_api).

 ### Server to server developer notifications

-There is a new feature introduced this year for *Sign in with Apple*.
-Listening to this notification you will be allowed to monitor the state changes and know if some user modify in Settings something related to their Apple ID or your application credentials.
+This is a new feature introduced this year which allows us to monitor the users' authentication state.
 To start listening to these notifications you have to register your *server endpoint* on the *Apple developer’s Website*.
 Events will be sent as JSON web tokens signed by Apple.
 We can receive some of these events:

 - **consent-revoked:** when a user decides to stop using their Apple ID with your application.
 It should be triggered as a sign out by the user.
 - **account-deleted:** when a user deletes their Apple ID.
 When the user deletes their account the user identifier associated will no longer be valid.